 - K-leather from toe to heel and classic all-conical stud layout

-- Better to go true-to-size to offset some of the leather stretching; good for wide feet
+- Half-a-size down to offset some of the leather stretching; good for wide feet in a true-to-size

 ✔️ Pros